sbani/sbani.net/source/_posts/Simple-Go-call-limiter.md

-title: Simple Go call limiter
+title: Simple Go call/rate limiter
 date: 2015-10-18 11:52:01
 categories:
   - Software
 tags:
   - Go
   - Concurrency
 ---

 I've written a call limiter (or **rate limiter**) for **GoLang**.
 It's a very simple limiter, that enables you to limit the calls or a function.